How to become

 Work

-If you are already working in the fire safety field, you may be able to take professional qualifications offered by The Institution of Fire Engineers (IFE), such as:
+If you're already working in a fire safety or firefighting role, you may be able to take professional qualifications offered by The Institution of Fire Engineers (IFE), such as:

 - Level 3 Certificate in Fire Engineering Science

-- Level 4 Certificate in Fire Engineering Science
+- Level 4 Diploma in Fire Science and Fire Safety

 More Information